 End Option

-«Customer Name» shall provide notice to BPA of any significant changes to an On-Site Consumer Load amount as soon as practicable but no later than 60 days after the change.
-Concurrent with such notice, «Customer Name» shall re-designate, consistent with section 3.6.2 above, any amount of the Consumer Owned Resource that is expected to exceed the On-Site Consumer Load.
+«Customer Name» shall provide notice to BPA of any significant changes to an On-Site Consumer Load amount as soon as practicable but no later than 60 calendar days after the change.
+Concurrent with such notice, «Customer Name» shall re-designate, consistent with section 3.6.2 above, any amount of the Consumer-Owned Resource that is expected to exceed the On-Site Consumer Load.
 Such re-designation shall apply for the remaining term of this Agreement.

 END BLOCK and SLICE/BLOCK templates.